Nikita-Belyakov/NN_satellite_state_vec_Corrector_/README.md

 - https://www.space-track.org/auth/login
 (All these sources require registration in advance)

-As the experimental satellites we chose Glonass-105, TandemX and Terrasar.
+As the experimental satellites we chose **Glonass-105, TandemX and Terrasar**.
 TLE and ILRS data for 2021-2022 can be found in this repository in  `tle` and `cpf_predicts` folders respectively.
+TLE data for these satellites and time period can stored in **3_LEO_df_TLE_2021_2022.csv** in this repository for more comfortable processing it.

-All needed code for fitting and testing models on these data can be found in `SGP_ILRS_data_corrector.ipynb` notebook as well as the code cells with MLP and classical ML RandomForest model accurateness comparison and state vectors plots in `J2000` CRS.
+All needed code for fitting and testing models on these data can be found in **SGP_ILRS_data_corrector.ipynb** notebook as well as the code cells with MLP and classical ML RandomForest model accurateness comparison and state vectors plots in `J2000` CRS.

-You can also get TLE data for any nedded active satellite and time period using `def get_tle_from_spacetrack` function in the `SGP_ILRS_data_corrector.ipynb` notebook, using your login and password in the arguments of this function.
+You can also get TLE data for any nedded active satellite and time period using `def get_tle_from_spacetrack()` function in the **SGP_ILRS_data_corrector.ipynb** notebook, using your login and password in the arguments of this function.